lucascorrei4/lolabot/docs/SYSTEM_PROMPT_ARTICLE_CREATOR.md

 #### LinkedIn Teaser Guidelines

 ⚠️ **HONESTY FIRST**: LinkedIn is personal.
 Never claim fake experiences.
-Use authority from building LolaBot and industry observation.
+Use authority from building BizAI Agent and industry observation.

 The LinkedIn teaser should be 150-250 words that:
 1. **Hook** — Start with a bold statement, question, or data point